computerguy505/formulaPage/README.md

 For advanced users
 ------------------

-Make sure you have TikZ and amsmath installed before trying to compile.
-Will have to compile twice to get the graphs to look right because of how TikZ works.
+Make sure you have TikZ, polynom, and amsmath installed before trying to compile.
+You will have to compile
+twice to get the graphs to look right because of how TikZ works.
 Other than that, have fun!